User Community Service Desk Downloads

 Reset environment

-The process of resetting the environment includes clearing all database tables and deleting resource files (specified in the ataccama.one.mdm.server.refresh.dirs-to-delete application property, see MDM Server Application Properties, section MDM features).
+Resetting the environment includes clearing all database tables and deleting resource files (specified in the ataccama.one.mdm.server.refresh.dirs-to-delete application property, see MDM Server Application Properties > MDM features).

 The action does not affect the configuration.
 This functionality can be useful for development and testing purposes.

-You can only use the feature for PostgreSQL databases, otherwise an error is thrown.
+In addition, the feature can only be used for PostgreSQL databases, otherwise an error is thrown.

 To reset the environment: